Venezuela's Chavez declares himself free of cancer

 | LA GRITA, Venezuela

-LA GRITA, Venezuela Venezuelan leader Hugo Chavez declared himself cancer-free on Thursday, four months after surgery to remove a malignant tumor that shook the South American nation ahead of a 2012 presidential election.
+LA GRITA, Venezuela Venezuelan leader Hugo Chavez declared himself cancer-free on Thursday, four months after surgery to remove a malignant tumour that shook the South American nation ahead of a 2012 presidential election.

 "I am free of illness," Chavez, 57, said in an address to Venezuelans after touching down from Cuba in a western state to make a pilgrimage to a Catholic shrine.